The 2 Best Ways To Burn Fat Fast (Without Destroying Your Hormones Or Metabolism)

 Summary

-Oh, and as for that bonus fat loss tip I alluded to in the introduction?
+Oh, and as for that fat loss tip I alluded to in the introduction?

-For two decades, from my days of ripped bodybuilding glory to lean triathlon speed, I have relied upon one daily, simple yet elegant fat-loss technique that has never failed me or the clients who I train for everything from the elimination of morbid obesity to stage-ready fitness competition.
-It's my most potent 1-2-3 fat loss technique that I call “Strike (as in ‘hunger strike' – aren't I clever), Stroll, Shiver”. it is, in all its glorious simplicity.
+For two decades, from my days of ripped bodybuilding glory to lean triathlon speed, I have relied upon one daily, simple yet elegant fat-loss technique that has never failed me or the clients whom I train for everything from the elimination of morbid obesity to stage-ready fitness competition.
+It's my most potent 1-2-3 fat loss technique that I call “Strike (as in “hunger strike” — aren't I clever?), Stroll, Shiver.”

-OK, that's it!
-Do you have questions, thoughts or feedback for me about fat loss or the fat loss techniques I've highlighted above?
+Do you have questions, thoughts, or feedback for me about fat loss or the fat loss techniques I've highlighted above?
 Leave your comments below and I will reply!

 Ask Ben a Podcast Question